-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 The sticker will appear for both you and the person or people in your chat thread.
 If they aren't using an iPhone or Mac to view the message, it will appear as a standard image.

-How to resize and reposition a sticker in iMessage on iPhone and iPad
+How to resize and reposition a sticker in Messages on iPhone and iPad

 You can make a sticker bigger or smaller, and even rotate it in different directions.